What are "capital credits" and how do they benefit me?

 The members of the cooperative earn equity each year from the profits of the business.
 These profits are termed margins and are allocated to the patrons buying power that year.
 In essence, these retained earnings displace the need for a portion of otherwise debt financing.

 In a cooperative, capital credits, like debt, need to be paid back to the lender.
 The lenders of debt are Rural Utilities Service (RUS), Cooperative Finance Corporation (CFC), Federal Finance Bank (FFB) and CoBank.
 The lenders of equity are the customers who are paid back on a rotation basis with no interest.
 This is why the patrons are in essence equity owners of the cooperative.
 The value of your equity is realized in the reduced cost of operation with this type of financing.

-Each year active members receive credit on their July 31st billing statement and inactive members receive a Capital Credit check based on a percentage of prior years earnings.
-In the event of a members death the estate can continue to receive an annual check or cash out the capital credits at present value.
+Each year active members receive credit on their July 31 billing statement and inactive members receive a capital credit check based on a percentage of prior years’ earnings.
+In the event of a member’s death, the estate can continue to receive an annual check or cash out the capital credits at present value.

 It becomes a fine balance to maximize equity growth to obtain the lowest interest on loans, while attempting to return capital credits and maintain the lowest possible rates on the energy our members purchase.